-Eaton Vance Management is a large financial advisor firm that has its main offices in Boston, MA.
-The firm has around $102 billion in assets under management (AUM) and a team of about 230 financial advisors.
-These advisors principally work with individual clients, though the firm has a number of institutional and advisory clients as well.
+Eaton Vance Management is a large financial advisory firm that has its main offices in Boston.
+The firm's advisors principally work with individual clients, though the firm has a number of institutional and advisory clients as well.
 Eaton Vance provides investment management services, but financial planning is not among its offerings.

 Eaton Vance Management Background